 |Properties of Matter||6.6%|

-Here are few important topics from 11th and 12th physics that needed more time and concentration on the theoretical concepts and its application in numerical problems.
+Here are few important topics from 11th and 12th physics that needed more time and concentration on the theoretical concepts and their application in numerical problems.

 |Class 11th Physics||Class 12th Physics|